Frequently Asked Questions

-Table Mountain half day hikes take 3 hours and full day hikes take 5 hours.
+Table Mountain half day hikes take 3 hours and full day hikes take 5 hours to complete.
 This is an estimate and has an average fitness level factored in.
 Hike duration varies route depending.

-The quickest and most direct hiking route up Table Mountain is Platteklip Gorge.
-It takes +/- 2 hours to complete this hike up and 1 hour to get down depending on fitness levels and roughly covers a distance of 3km
+The quickest and most direct hiking route up Table Mountain is Platteklip Gorge and roughly covers a distance of 3km.
+It takes +/- 2 hours to complete this hike up and 1 hour to hike down – depending on fitness levels.

-The best time to start a hike up Table Mountain in summer is soon after sunrise between 6-7 am.
+The best time to start a hike up Table Mountain in summer is soon after sunrise between 5-7 am.
 Nothing beats a hike up Table Mountain in the early hours of the morning.
-It beats the heat later in the day during Cape Towns hot summer months and provides peace and tranquillity during the hike.
-During Cape Town winters it is a lot cooler and the best time to hike Table Mountain varies.
+Starting early beats the hot temperatures later in the day, during Cape Towns hot summer months and provides peace and tranquillity during the hike.
+During Cape Town winters it is a lot cooler and the best time to hike Table Mountain varies during the other seasons.

-Table Mountain is steep and we will hike at your pace, although a relatively good fitness level is required to summit Table Mountain,
+Table Mountain is steep.
+You can hike at your own pace, although a relatively good fitness level is required to reach the summit of Table Mountain.

 Yes resting is a must when hiking Table Mountain, rest breaks are allocated at beautiful lookout spots along the way.

 If the weather is not suitable on the day and the client would not like to reschedule the hike, then a full refund will be issued.
-We liaise with clients before hand so we shouldn’t have this problem.
+We liaise with clients beforehand.
 We constantly monitor weather forecasts and we will alter any hiking experience accordingly.

 Clients generally choose to take their own transport, as it is generally a short ride and low cost from anywhere in Cape Town.
 It also free’s up opportunity for hikers to spend time exploring the top and visiting the restaurant after the hike.